gotica462/School_District_Analysis/README.md

 ## Results

 To get the new results we first had to replace all the scores of the 9th graders with NaN.
 To do this we used the loc() function in pandas.
-See link below. https://github.com/gotica462/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb
+See link https://github.com/gotica462/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb